jamesallen0351/craft_beer/README.md

 - download beer and brewery csv files to local computer
 - import csv files into jupyter notebook
-- merge csv files together into new data frame
+- merge csv files together into new dataframe

 # Prepare

-- use new data frame from merged csv files
+- use new dataframe from merged csv files
 - check for nulls or missing values
 - rename columns for readability
 - create sub dataframes for exploration
-- creat model dataframe for modeling
+- create model dataframe for modeling

 # Explore